MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 As a data scientist, the first order of business is typically data acquisition.
 In this tutorial, you will learn how to load a text delimited .csv file into an R session and use functions from [RevoScaleR](scaler/scaler.md) to explore the shape of the data.

 To load data, use **rxImport** from the RevoScaleR function library.
-The **rxImport** function converts source data into a columnar format for consumption in R, and returns a data source object.
+The **rxImport** function converts source data into a columnar format for consumption in R and returns a data source object.
 Optionally, by specifying an *outFile* parameter, you can create an XDF file if you want to persist the data for future calculations.

 ## What you will learn